disquisitioner/Measure/README.md

 impacted.
 To reset averaging and also reset maximum and minimum tracking use the `clear()` function.
 Also does not clear or impact values in retained storage.
 To delete all retained values use the `deleteRetained()` function.

 `void clear()`
 Clears average, maximum, minimum, total, and count metrics for the Measure, effectively returning those operations to an unused initial state.
 Does not remove or otherwise alter values held in retained storage.
-To delete all retained values use the 'deleteRetained()` function.
+To delete all retained values use the `deleteRetained()` function.

 `uint16_t getCapacity()`
 Returns the size of the internal retained storage, which was set when the Measure instance was declared (see above).